ionwandodinomo/WRO-Future-Engineers-2025/README.md

 After 3 laps, the car must parallel park in the given parking space.
 The starting section, driving section and position of traffic signs are randomized.
 The parking lot is always in the starting section.

 In addition, we may choose whether the car starts within the parking lot for an additional 7 points.

-These extra features come with their own set of difficulties.
-The car must reliably detect the traffic signs and make split-second decisions.
-The car must drive smoothly and precisely to execute proper turns and complete parallel parking.
-It also must be able to make decisions on its own, as the positions and direction of the track change every round.
 <p align="center">
 <img src="/other/wromap obstacle.jfif" height="250">
   <br>